William Safire spent his career proving that political language is never just language.

 Britannica's short biography says Safire began his twice-weekly political column at The New York Times in 1973, won the Pulitzer Prize for commentary in 1978, and then started his On Language column in The New York Times Magazine in 1979.
 The Pulitzer site's board biography compresses the same point even more neatly: readers knew him both as a political columnist and as the author of the language column on which he based many books.

 That pairing is the heart of the biography.
-Safire was not simply a conservative opinion writer who also happened to enjoy etymology.
+Safire was more than a conservative opinion writer who also happened to enjoy etymology.
 He understood that political struggle often turns on naming.
 What counts as reform, betrayal, weakness, freedom, values, elite, family, or crisis?
 Who gets to decide?
 What histories do words smuggle into the present?

 He treated those questions as daily work.